What information does Optery share with data brokers when opting me out?

 Learn more on our Help Desk article titled: Why Does Optery Need So Much of My Information?

+Each data broker has different requirements for opting out.
+Some data brokers require full address, others don't.
+Some data brokers require Linkedin URL, others don't.
 To submit your opt outs to data brokers, the minimum information data brokers generally require is: First Name, Last Name, Age, Current City, Current State, and any email address.
-Optery does not share the email addresses or phone numbers you provide with data brokers by default, and instead using private and proprietary email addresses.
-However, this is highly variable by data broker.
-For example, some data brokers only require a link to your profile at that data broker and an email.
+Optery does not share the email addresses or phone numbers you provide with data brokers by default, and instead uses private and proprietary email addresses and phone numbers.
+Core to Optery's approach is including the minimum amount of information required to process the opt out.

 Learn more on our Help Desk article titled: Does Optery share the email addresses or phone numbers I provide with data brokers when opting me out?